boxybird/waffle/README.md

 // Run multiple queue workers in the background.
 Array order determines the priority waffle_worker(['my_custom_queue', 'default'])->work();

-// Run a queue worker in the background with overridden options waffle_worker()->setOptions([
+// Run a queue worker in the background with overridden global options waffle_worker()->setOptions([
     'memory'   => 256, // default is 128 (MB)
     'sleep'    => 3, // default is 0 (seconds to sleep after each job)